Evolution of stars with 60 and 200 Msun: predictions for WNh stars in the Milky Way: Theoretical and observational diagnostics

 The transition from thin to thick winds based on the proximity of the Eddington factor has been recently studied by \citet{grafener21} and \citet{sabhahit23}, where the switch from OB to WNh stars is set by using the relationship between the optical depth at the sonic point of the wind structure ($\tau_\text{s}$) and the wind efficiency number ($\eta\equiv\dot M\varv_\infty/(L_*/c)$) from \citet{grafener17}

 with $\varv_\infty$ and $\varv_\text{esc}$ being the wind terminal and the escape velocities respectively.

 Since $\eta$ denotes the ratio between the mechanical wind momentum and the total momentum of the radiatively-driven wind, the value $\eta=1$ corresponds to the single scattering limit.
 If $\eta\ge1$, it means that photons can be absorbed and re-emitted through the wind structure more than once \citep{lucy93}.
-Consequently, Eq.~\ref{opticaldepth} implies that the transition to thick winds will be given when $\tau_\text{s}\gtrsim1$, thus meaning that the sonic point of the wind structure is located below the photosphere (at $\tau_{R_*}=2/3$).
-This approach however, as mentioned in Sec.~\ref{eddingtonlimit}, depends on the wind mass-loss recipe adopted a priori for the initial optically thin regime For example, \citep{sabhahit22,sabhahit23} still adopt $\dot M_\text{V01}$ for low $\Gamma_\text{e}$, even for cases $M_\text{zams}\simeq40-60\,M_\odot$.
+Performed calculations found $\eta\simeq0.6$ as the transition point for $Z_\odot$, based on the mass-loss rates for Galactic and LMC WNh stars \citep{vink12,sabhahit22}, plus finding that this $\eta_\text{switch}$ decreases for lower metallicities \citep{sabhahit23}.
+These calibrations make the value of this transition mass-loss rate $\dot M_\text{trans}$ being model-independent of factors such as clumping.
+However, the temporal location of this thin-to-thick transition depends on the evolution of $\eta$, which in turns depends on the mass-loss recipe adopted a priori for the initial optically thin regime (V01 for this case, even for $M_\text{zams}\simeq40-60\,M_\odot$).